 How to Conduct A/B Testing

 Follow along with our free A/B testing kit with everything you need to run A/B testing, including a test tracking template, a how-to guide for instruction and inspiration, and a statistical significance calculator to see if your tests were wins, losses, or inconclusive.

 Let’s cover the steps to take before you start your A/B test.

 1. Pick one variable to test.

-As you optimize your web pages and emails, you might find there are a number of variables you want to test.
-But to evaluate how effective a change is, you'll want to isolate one "independent variable" and measure its performance.
+As you optimize your web pages and emails, you’ll find there are many variables you want to test.
+But to evaluate effectiveness, you'll want to isolate one independent variable and measure its performance.

-You can test more than one variable for a single web page or email; just be sure you're testing them one at a time.
+You can test more than one variable for a single web page or email — just be sure you're testing them one at a time.

 Keep in mind that even simple changes, like changing the image in your email or the words on your call-to-action button, can drive big improvements.
 In fact, these sorts of changes are usually easier to measure than the bigger ones.